Veloc1tyE/Drift/README.md

 ## Building

-Cmake is used as the build system.
+CMake is used as the build system.
 Dependencies must be installed manually.

 The BOUT++ solver codes have various dependencies, for installation instructions see [BOUT-docs](https://bout-dev.readthedocs.io/en/latest/).